9661328/cp2-individual-project/README.md

 ## 📸 Graphics

+/screenshots here

 ## 🗒️ To-do:

-+ Create flowchart, class diagram.
++ Create flowchart and class diagram.
-+ Graphic/logo
-+ Finish the project
-+ Rename the project
++ Fix the documentation for the repository.
++ Upload screenshots or a video
-+ Add a description
++ Add repository to a portfolio.